drnitinmalik/AV-Hackathon-2021/README.md

 # Analytics Vidhya Hackathon Nov 2021

+We attempted Challenge on Loan Prediction.
+Details at https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement

 Domain: Finance Credit Risk

 **Problem Statement**: How to decide whether to approve loan or not?